GfellerLab/MixTCRpred/README.md

 ### Usage for A0201_SLLMWITQC_phage_display

-A phage display screening was used to generate MixTCRpred models for the NY-ESO-1<sub>157-165</sub> epitope (A0201_SLLMWITQC).
+A phage display screening was used to generate TCR data for training the MixTCRpred models for the NY-ESO-1<sub>157-165</sub> epitope (A0201_SLLMWITQC).

-The MixTCRpred model name is A0201_SLLMWITQC_phage_display.
+The MixTCRpred model name is "A0201_SLLMWITQC_phage_display".
 Only TCR with TRBV6-5, TRBJ2-2, starting with "CASS" and ending with "GELFF" in the CDR3 beta are accepted as inputs.

-To utilize the corresponding MixTCRmodel, execute the following command:
+To utilize this MixTCRmodel, execute the following command:

 ```bash
 python MixTCRpred.py --model A0201_SLLMWITQC_phage_display --input [input_TCR_file] --output [output_file]
 ```

-Please refer to the license LICENCE_A0201_SLLMWITQC_phage_display.md in order to use this MixTCRpred model.
+Please refer to the license LICENCE_A0201_SLLMWITQC_phage_display.md in order to use "A0201_SLLMWITQC_phage_display" MixTCRpred model.